Doctor of Philosophy in Planning (PhD)

 Angeles, Leonora (Gender analysis, gender mainstreaming and other gender planning related tools, including feminist critiques and perspectives on the intergration of gender and other social axes of difference and diversity in community planning and international development work)

-Bigazzi, Alexander York (Transportation Systems, active transportation, bicycles, air quality, motor vehicle emissions, travel behaviour)
+Bigazzi, Alexander York (active transportation, bicycles, air quality, motor vehicle emissions, travel behaviour)

 Frank, Lawrence (health and environmental impacts of transportation and urban planning (land use) decisions. transportation, transit, public health, sustainability, sprawl, neighbourhood walkability, physical activity, urban planning, Sustainable transportation)